Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator

 \subsection{3D design}

-After geometry selection, a complete 3D model is designed and simulated, featuring more details of the fabrication process like the 20 $\mu$m shorter junction electrode with respect to the ohmic ones, a p-spray layer on top of the pixel in order to increase radiation hardness against superficial damage and a thin layer of low resistive and p++ doped silicon layer from the support wafer which is left after the fabrication process, providing bias from the bottom (see figure~\ref{fig:3dtrench}).
-Detailed simulations of the model are performed in order to have a more detailed overview of the real device, estimate its capacitance using small AC signal analysis and generating the physics needed to perform transient simulation using the TCoDe fast transient simulator.
-For such a purpose, the complete 3D model outputs 3D maps of the electric field, carrier mobilities and weighting field.
-The structure and operation of the TCoDe simulator is described in the next section.
+After geometry selection, a complete 3D model is designed and simulated, adding more details of the fabrication process such as the 20$\mu$m shorter junction electrode with respect to the ohmic ones, a p-spray layer on top of the pixel in order to increase radiation hardness against superficial damage and a thin layer of low resistive and p++ doped silicon layer from the support wafer which is left after the fabrication process, providing bias from the bottom (figure~\ref{fig:3dtrench}).
+Detailed simulations of the model are performed in order to have a more detailed overview of the real device, estimate its capacitance using small AC signal analysis and generating the physics, using quasi stationary TCAD simulations, needed to perform transient simulation using the TCoDe fast transient simulator.
+For such a purpose, the complete 3D model outputs 3D maps of the electric field (figure~\ref{fig:3Drender}), carrier mobilities and weighting field are produced.
+The structure and operation of the TCoDe simulator itself is described in the next section.